COVID-19 Shoot Guidelines

 The headings in this agreement are inserted only for convenience and shall not affect its construction.

-SR is a registered employment agency, regulated by the BIS Conduct of Employment Agencies and Employment Business Regulations, providing agency services to models and actors who are engaged on a self-employed basis.
+SR is a registered employment agency, regulated by the Conduct of Employment Agencies and Employment Business Regulations, providing agency services to models and actors who are engaged on a self-employed basis.

 Any model introduced to a client by SR may only be booked through SR and may not be contacted directly by the client.
 This may be considered a data breach under GDPR and SR reserves the right to invoice the client any fees to cover all losses incurred in the event of this.